Meet the Brooks Family

 Following in his father's footsteps, Michael is very involved in networking within the Ag industry.
 He is involved in the following groups:

 The National Potato Industry Leadership Institute sponsored by the US Potato Board in 2006, The Executive Program for Agricultural Producers facilitated by Texas A&M in 2008-2009, Annual Meeting of the Association of Agricultural Production Executives, 2010-13.
 He was awarded as the First Pioneer Farm Credit Outstanding Young Farmer in 2008.
-Michael serves his community as a member of: Association of Agricultural Production Executives, United States Potato Board, Salem County Board of Agriculture, Woodstown-Pilesgrove Agricultural Education Advisory Council Chairman, and the Pittsgrove Township Agricultural Advisory Committee.
-Recently, Michael was elected to the Farm Credit East, ACA Board of Directors in 2014.
+Michael serves his community as a member of: Association of Agricultural Production Executives, United States Potato Board, Salem County Board of Agriculture, and the Woodstown-Pilesgrove Agricultural Education Advisory Council.
+Recently, Michael was elected to the Farm Credit East, ACA Board of Directors in 2018.

-Michael and his wife, Emily McDonough Esq., reside in Elmer with their daughter Juliette, born July 2015.
+Michael and his wife, Emily McDonough Esq., reside in Elmer with their two daughters Juliette and Genevieve.